guardian/support-dotcom-components/docs/auxia.md

 The decision is made based on the browserId and other contextual information.

+Auxia is consulted when the `enableAuxiaForBanners` switch is on, a browserId is available, and the mvtId is within `AUXIA_ROLLOUT_SHARE` (currently 100%).
+Failures are fail-open: the banner is not suppressed.

 If Auxia is consulted and a banner is returned then we also track events on the client using Auxia's `LogTreatmentInteraction` endpoint.
 We proxy these requests via `/banner/interaction`.

 See [auxia.ts](../src/server/lib/auxia.ts) for implementation.